Forensic Accounting Degree Online

 Top Schools That Offer Forensic Accounting Degree Programs

-You can see that the NCES lists 2,390 institutions that have accounting programs.
+You can see that the DataUSA lists 24 institutions that have financial forensic programs.
 That includes forensic accounting.
-From those schools, you will find that 110,128 degrees were awarded to students in 2016.
+From those schools, you will find that 228 degrees were awarded to students in 2017.
 That is the most recent data.
-Most of these degrees, you can see, were at the B.S. level (52%).
+Most of these degrees, you can see, were at the B.S. level.

 Pursuing Forensic Accountant Certification